sourcegraph/sourcegraph-public-snapshot/doc/admin/monorepo.md

 # Using Sourcegraph with a monorepo

-Sourcegraph can be used on git [monorepos](https://trunkbaseddevelopment.com/monorepos/) and provides functionality that developers may be missing:
+Sourcegraph can be used on Git [monorepos](https://trunkbaseddevelopment.com/monorepos/) and provides functionality that developers may be missing:

 - Indexed code search across projects in the monorepo.
 - Code intelligence across projects in the monorepo.

-This functionality may be missing since the tools on a developers machines often can't cope with the scale of a monorepo.
-Normally a developer can't load the whole monorepo into your IDE losing functionality useful when doing cross-project work.
+The tools on a developer's local machine often can't cope with the scale of a monorepo.
+For example, a developer often cannot load the whole monorepo into their IDE, and therefore has to do without code exploration functionality useful when doing cross-project work.
+Sourcegraph brings this functionality back to developers, enabling them to work efficiently at the day-to-day task of understanding code.

-## Scale/performance concerns
+## Scale and performance

+Sourcegraph is designed to scale to large monorepos, even when local Git operations and other code search tools become slow.

-Sourcegraph ships with the standard git binary to interact with repositories.
+Sourcegraph uses the standard `git` binary to interact with repositories, but structures its use of `git` to ensure that user requests remain fast.
 Commands like `git rev-parse` and `git show` are called when rendering a page for a user.
-Operations which scale with the total number of files are left to background indexing jobs.
-Operations which scale with the total number of commits or refs/tags can be in the user path.
-These operations use pagination to avoid the scale concerns.
+Git operations that scale with the total number of files are left to background indexing jobs.
+Operations that scale with the total number of commits or refs/tags may be in the user path, but these operations use pagination to remain fast.

-Our indexed search scales by the number of files so has no particular concerns due to monorepos.
-Sourcegraph has been used to index large monorepos as well as tens of thousands of smaller repositories.
+Sourcegraph's code search index scales horizontally with the number of files being indexed for search.
+Multiple shards may be allocated for one repository, and the index is agnostic to whether the code exists in one massive repository or many smaller ones.
+Sourcegraph has been used to index both large monorepos and tens of thousands of smaller repositories.

 <!-- TODO code intelligence LSIF -->